I did it guys: I finally bought myself a decent game controller to use on Linux!

 Your controller should appear in the list.
 If it doesn’t you may need to file a bug.

-To install a firmware update for the controller on Linux go ahead and initiate the firmware download by clicking the “update” button.
+To install firmware updates for the controller on Linux go ahead and initiate the firmware download by clicking the “update” button in the Software app.

-When the download is complete you’ll see an error message prompting you put your controller into ‘Firmware Update’ mode:
+When the download completes you’ll see an error message — yes, an error message — stating to put put the controller into ‘Firmware Update’ mode:

-Do as commanded and unplug, put the 8bitDo SF30 Pro in device update mode by pressing
+Do as commanded and unplug the pad then put the 8bitDo SF30 Pro in device update mode by pressing

 Ubuntu Software will complete the firmware upgrade and, if all has gone well, your pad will now be running the latest firmware.